 What if it’s electronic shifting?

-- Shimano Di2 uses the E-Tube app to choose from synchro, semi-synchro and manual shifts.
+- Shimano Di2 uses the E-Tube app to choose from synchro, semi-synchro, and manual shifts.
 (Read More : 10 Things You Didn’t Know About the Shimano Di2)

 2. Keep Pedalling when Shifting

-The movement between gears requires you to be moving forwards while easing back on the pressure on the pedals to help the derailleur move the chain across the cassette or into the big ring up front.
+The movement between gears requires you to be moving forwards while easing back on the pressure on the pedals to help the derailleur move the chain across the cassette or into the big ring upfront.

-If you don’t pedal when shifting, nothing will happen until you start pedalling.
+If you don’t pedal when shifting, nothing will happen until you start pedaling.
 If you’re lucky, all you will hear is a painful crunch as your derailleur tries to shift multiple gears at once and you will experience a drastic shift in torque needed to move forward.

 3. Back Off the Power